 Subsidized, unsubsidized, institutional, private...
 What does it all mean?
 How do I begin repaying my loans after graduation?
 What is compound interest and how does it work?

 Student loans are a major part of financing a college education for some students.
-These loans are also often a student's first experience with borrowing large sums of money.
-The most important consideration to keep in mind when borrowing money (not just for student loans) is to only borrow what you truly need, even if you are offered more than that.
+These loans are also often a student's first experience with borrowing money and debt.
+The most important consideration to keep in mind when borrowing money (not just for student loans) is to only borrow what you truly need, even if you are offered more.
 Keeping the amount borrowed to a minimum will reduce your amount of debt and the amount of interest paid over time.

 To access information about your student loans, visit the National Students Loan Data System (NSLDS).
 From this website, students can: